Joanna Langille

 Hons BA (Toronto); MPhil (Oxford); JD (NYU); SJD (Toronto)

-Prior to her appointment at Western, Joanna was a Furman Fellow and an Institute for International Law and Justice Fellow at NYU School of Law.
-She has held visiting researcher positions at Yale Law School, the University of Groningen’s philosophy department, and the University of Toronto’s Munk School for Global Affairs.
-She has consulted for parties and authored amicus briefs in a variety of World Trade Organization and North American Free Trade Agreement disputes, and has worked with the World Trade Organization and the International Centre for Trade and Sustainable Development.
-Joanna clerked for the judges of the Court of Appeal for Ontario, and is licensed to practice law in New York and Ontario.
+Prior to her appointment at Western, Joanna was a Furman Fellow and an Institute for International Law and Justice Fellow at NYU Law.
+She has been a Visiting Researcher at Yale Law School, the University of Groningen’s Philosophy Department, and the University of Toronto’s Munk School for Global Affairs.
+She has consulted for parties and authored amicus briefs in various trade disputes, and has worked with the World Trade Organization and the International Centre for Trade and Sustainable Development.
+Joanna clerked at the Ontario Court of Appeal, and is called to the bar in New York and Ontario.

 Research Highlights